Pinggy-io/pinggy_website/content/blog/access_iot_devices_from_anywhere.md

    ```
    ssh -p 443 -R0:localhost:22 tcp@a.pinggy.io
    ```
-2. This command creates a TCP tunnel and it will output a public URL like `tcp://tljocjkijs.a.pinggy.online:40527`.
+2. This command creates a TCP tunnel and it will output a public URL like `tcp://tljocjkijs.a.pinggy.link:40527`.
 3. Use the SSH command with the URL and port to connect to your IoT device:
    ```
    ssh -p <port> <username>@<pinggy_url>
    ```
    Example:
-   `ssh -p 40527 pi@tljocjkijs.a.pinggy.online`
+   `ssh -p 40527 pi@tljocjkijs.a.pinggy.link`
 4. Now, you can securely SSH into your IoT device from anywhere in the world.

 5. Sign in to [https://pinggy.io](https://pinggy.io) and use and access token to know your active tunnel address remotely.